 Each team member at Harmonious Hounds undergoes a thorough training process which covers animal husbandry, learning, handling, and communication.
 Staff are regularly quizzed on emergency protocols to keep them ready for anything.
 Keep reading below to meet the rest of our staff!

-Kayla joined Harmonious Hounds in 2017.
+Kayla joined Harmonious Hounds in the spring of 2017.
 She grew up with dogs her whole life and has experience with a variety of breeds, sizes, as well as service dogs and those with special needs.
 She’s taken a keen interest in animal behavior, and often assists in our training classes.

 Kayla is a graduate of Bridgewater State University, having obtained a Masters of Arts in English.
 Her focus was in creative writing and feminist theory, gender studies, and GLBT Studies.
 Kayla has over 8 years of customer service experience, including working as a writing tutor with high school, undergraduate, and graduate students.
+She concurrently works for Bridgewater State University, providing administration in the Undergraduate Research Office.
 She currently shares her home and life with her rambunctious pup, Merlin.
 She is Pet CPR and First Aid certified.

 Pet Care Provider & Training Assistant